ethus3h/personal/work/Fall 2018/NMD498/Assignment 4/2018m09d19a20-Assignment-4: Text-Based Proposal.md

 ### Google Pagerank

-Pagerank was discontinued in 2016.
+Google Pagerank was discontinued in 2016.

 ### Money